wp-plugins/music-store/readme.txt

 *   Publication Year: Enter the year of the song.
 *   Additional Information: URL of a webpage with additional information about the song.

-To define discounts in product's price for specific dates.
+To define discounts in product's price for specific dates(advanced version of plugin).

 *   New price: The price of product in discount dates.
 *   Valid from: First day of discounting.